root-project/root/interpreter/llvm/src/docs/CodeGenerator.rst

 ----------------------

-Tail call optimization, callee reusing the stack of the caller, is currently supported on x86/x86-64 and PowerPC.
-It is performed if:
+Tail call optimization, callee reusing the stack of the caller, is currently supported on x86/x86-64, PowerPC, and WebAssembly.
+It is performed on x86/x86-64 and PowerPC if:

 * Caller and callee have the calling convention ``fastcc``, ``cc 10`` (GHC calling convention) or ``cc 11`` (HiPE calling convention).